ecoble/animal-classifier/README.md

 # animal-classifier
 Tensorflow and Keras practice project

-An imagine classifier trained on images of 10 different animals
+An image classifier trained on images of 10 different animals